hadi1376tm/Multi-Camera-Markerless-3D-Motion-Capture-System/README.md

           showAnimation=False, plotAxRange=2000, animationStartFrame=0,
           trim_cal_videos=False,smoothing=False)
     ```
-    - You will be prompted to provide the path to the downloaded _Data folder.
-Set the path and click on "continue".
+    - You will be shown a window to provide the path to the downloaded _Data folder.
+Set the path and click on "Proceed".
     - The program will start proccesing the videos and provide the final output, including a 3D animation video, 3D coordinates, and angle data saved as CSV files.

 ## Notes